anyalikepeanut/osu-packer/README.md

 Preview of the app:\
 ![](src/preview.png)

-will make a GUI version soon
+will (not) make a GUI version soon